VivianRiver/ExpressForms/README.md

 ============

+ExpressForms-0.6.1, released September 6, 2013, is primarily a bug-fix release.
+There was a bug that sometimes caused certain column of data to not display when using custom column headers.
+This is fixed.

+Also, the code that infers a key property has been modified so that in the absence of a key propery, ExpressForms will still display data, but won't update the data without the key.
+This is useful when working with SQL views, for instance.

+***

 ExpressForms-0.6.0, released August 16, 2013, adds in the first AJAX support to ExpressForms.
 After all, ExpressForms would be only a simple toy without the ability to have an AJAX framework page through large datasets.